vga-256/tomo-rslight/README.md

 synchronized with other rslight installs, or other nntp servers.

 * Does not require Javascript
-* Synchronizes via nntp, but does not require Usenet specifically
-  * rslight is a nntp server, and can connect to other rslight sites
-* Built in nntp server compatible with some news clients
+* Built in nntp server
+  * Synchronize with inn or another rslight site
-  * Read and Post using a news client
+  * Read and post using a news client
   * Tested with Claws Mail, Thunderbird, Knews, tin and some others
-* Synchronizes and works well in slow networks (tested in tor and i2p)
 * No database required

 * Interface works reasonably well on small devices
 * Colors in CSS are in a separate file for easy testing and modification
 * Groups can be renamed for cleaner display
-* Configuration and options can be different per 'section'
+* Configuration options may be set for each individual 'section'

 See INSTALL.md for installation instructions.